 The IBM PC Compact Printer (model 5181) was a low cost thermal printer designed specifically for the PCjr.
 The original price of $175 was very inexpensive compared to other printers, but the PC Compact Printer was also a very low-end printer when compared to the more expensive printers.
-An adapter cable was available to allow it to be used with a standard RS232 port.
+An adapter dongle was available to allow it to be used with a standard RS232 port.

 I suspect that IBM did not sell too many and they wound up in the hands of resellers who found creative uses for them.
 You will sometimes find these printers adapted for other computers such as the Commodore 64.